 Siege or be sieged

-Given that the structure was meant to provide protection against foreign invaders, it is somewhat ironic that the castle came under siege during the English Civil War.
-And, just like Dover Castle, Deal Castle enjoyed something of a renaissance during World War II when it was used to spot German forces swarming across the English Channel.
+The structure was meant to provide protection against foreign invaders.
+It is somewhat ironic that the castle came under siege during the English Civil War.
+And, just like Dover Castle, Deal Castle enjoyed something of a renaissance during World War II.
+During the war it was used to spot German forces swarming across the English Channel.

 Just like the other fortresses, there are nooks and crannies which physically display evidence of its fascinating past.
-Right at the top of Deal Castle (in an area unfortunately off-limits to visitors), the castle roof is covered by old graffiti, etched into the soft lead since at least 1724.
-There’s a sketch of a man with a bulbous nose and upturned collar, three lopsided houses complete with flags fluttering from their roof tops, and my personal favourite, the scrawl of someone calling themselves “the charming Miss Teetsy.”
+Right at the top of Deal Castle (in an area unfortunately off-limits to visitors), the castle roof is covered by old graffiti.
+It’s been etched into the soft lead since at least 1724.
+There’s a sketch of a man with a bulbous nose and upturned collar, and three lopsided houses complete with flags fluttering from their roof tops.
+My personal favourite, is the scrawl of someone calling themselves “the charming Miss Teetsy.”
 It just sounds so much more poetic than “I woz ‘ere.”